James O'Brien (broadcaster)

-James O'Brien (born 1972) is a British journalist, writer, and presenter on radio and television.
+James O'Brien (born January 13 1972) is a British journalist, writer, and presenter on radio and television.
 Since 2004, he has hosted a weekday morning phone-in discussion for talk station LBC.
 He has also presented podcasts, been an occasional presenter for BBC's Newsnight, and published several non-fiction books, including the bestselling How They Broke Britain in 2023.

 Early life and education

 James O'Brien was born in 1972 to a teenage single mother whose name he knows but whom he has never tried to contact.
-He grew up in Kidderminster after being adopted at the age of 28 days by Jim O'Brien, a journalist on the Doncaster Evening News (who later joined The Daily Telegraph) and his wife.
+He grew up in Kidderminster after being adopted at the age of 28 days by Jim O'Brien, a journalist on the Doncaster Evening News (who later joined The Daily Telegraph) and his wife Joan, the couple also have a daughter Charlotte.
 O'Brien was raised in the Roman Catholic faith and refers to himself as a Christian.

 O'Brien was educated at the Catholic independent school Ampleforth College, from which he was expelled for smoking cannabis.

 He later studied philosophy and economics at the London School of Economics, later saying that he was not a very attentive student, but that he had later realised and understood the importance of an education in philosophy.

 Career

-Mens Outfitters
+Men's outfitters

-After University, O'brien secured an outfitters position at luxury brand Aquascutum on Regent Street.
+After University, O'Brien secured an outfitters position at luxury brand Aquascutum on Regent Street.
 Amongst his customers were the entire Great Britain Olympic Rowing Team who participated in Atlanta in 1996.
-The same year he measured Prime Minister, Sir John Major for the white suit that he was to wear during his visit to Florence for the EU summit of 1996.
-The suit sale, prompted O'Brien to contact the Daily Express submitting a related article, which they accepted and this gave him his break into journalism, a role he wasn't trained for, ultimately the white suit article led to a staff position at the Express newspaper.
+The same year, he measured Prime Minister John Major for the white suit that he was to wear during his visit to Florence for the EU summit of 1996.
+The suit sale prompted O'Brien to contact the Daily Express submitting a related article, which they accepted, giving him his break into journalism, a role he was not trained for.
+The "white suit" article led to a staff position at the Express newspaper.